Chaebol Families Decoded: The Korean Conglomerates Behind the Brands You Use Every Day

 SK (에스케이)

 SK Telecom is Korea's largest mobile network.
 If your SIM card is on a Korean carrier, there is a good chance it is SK or an SK virtual operator.
-SK Hynix is the world's second-largest memory chip maker and is central to Korea's position in the global AI chip supply chain.
+SK Hynix is the world's second-largest memory chip maker and the dominant supplier of HBM (High Bandwidth Memory) to NVIDIA's AI GPUs.
+The 2024 to 2025 AI infrastructure boom transformed SK Hynix into one of Korea's most valuable companies (full chip section below).

-SK's market cap surged 186 percent to reach 572 trillion won in November 2025, driven partly by AI semiconductor demand.
+SK's market cap surged 186 percent to reach 572 trillion won in November 2025, driven mainly by AI semiconductor demand.

 Chairman: Chey Tae-won (최태원), third generation, has led the group since 1998.
 His divorce case was referred to mediation in April 2026 after a Supreme Court remand (see "Recent dramas").